ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 way that Nesting serves a gRPC service in a dedicated Mac instance.
 The service has five RPCs, `Run`, `Follow`, `FollowIO`, `Cancel` and `List`.

-Run is the initial delivery of the steps.
-Follow requests a streaming response to step traces.
-And Cancel stops execution and cleans up resources as soon as possible.
+`Run` is the initial delivery of the steps. `Follow` requests a streaming response of step-result traces. `FollowIO` similarly requests a streaming response of output (`stdout`/`stderr`) written by processes executed as part of running the steps. `Cancel` stops execution of the request (if still running) and cleans up resources as soon as possible. `List` lists all active requests in the Step Runner service (including completed but not `Cancel`ed jobs), and can be used by a runner to for example recover after a crash.

 Step Runner operating in gRPC mode will be able to executed multiple step payloads at once.
 That is each call to `run` will start a new